 For drivers of petrol and diesel cars registered after 1 April 2017, that flat annual rate increased by the rate of inflation for the 2021/22 tax year to £155.
 There were also inflation-based increases for first-year VED rates for cars registered from 1 April 2021.

 We’ve listed annual and six-monthly VED charges for 2021/22 below.
-If you want to pay on a monthly basis then you’ll have to pay an additional fee.
+It’s worth noting, however, that if you want to pay on a monthly basis then you’ll have to pay an additional fee.

 Annual Vehicle Excise Duty

 It’s rare that a year goes by without VED increasing but the hike in April 2021 wasn’t too drastic.
 The annual flat rate of road tax for 2021/22 was set at £155 for petrol and diesel cars registered from April 2017, a modest increase from £150 in 2020/21.

 The annual flat rate of road tax for hybrid vehicles - including mild hybrid and plug-in hybrids (PHEV) - has gone up to £145, which is also an increase of £5 on 2020/21.
 This is referred to as the Alternative Fuel Vehicle (AFV) rate, and it also applies to cars powered by bioethanol or LPG (liquid petroleum gas).

 There’s a VED surcharge payable on cars costing more than £40,000 when new, which stands at £335 from 1 April 2021.
 This is up from £325 in 2020 and must be paid annually on top of the standard flat rate.
 This is payable for five years from the second year of registration; at six years old, the car reverts to the standard flat rate.

 There’s good news if you’re driving a zero-emissions model, however, as they’re exempt from the surcharge.

 2021 annual VED flat rates for cars registered after April 2017